fleetio/frank-on-heroku/README.md

 Overview
 ========
+**Frank on Heroku** is simply a [Frank](https://github.com/blahed/frank) project template that makes it easy to host a Frank-based static site on Heroku.

 [Frank](https://github.com/blahed/frank) is useful Ruby gem that lets you build static sites using your favorite libs.
 Frank has a built in development server for previewing work as you develop, an "export" command for compiling and saving your work out to static html and css, and a publish command for copying your exported pages to a server.

 [Heroku's Cedar Stack](https://devcenter.heroku.com/articles/cedar) makes it easy to host a Rack app by adding a `config.ru` file to the root of the project.

-**Frank on Heroku** is simply a Frank project template that makes it easy to host a Frank-based static site on Heroku.
+Frank on Heroku includes a `config.ru` file that tells Heroku how to serve up files from the `/exported` folder in a Frank project.

 ### Frank on Heroku features
 * Prebuilt `config.ru` file that includes Ryan Tomayko's [TryStatic](https://github.com/rack/rack-contrib/blob/master/lib/rack/contrib/try_static.rb)
-class which will try and match requests to a static file in the /exported folder (the default export folder for Frank).
+class which will try and match requests to a static file in the `/exported` folder (the default export folder for Frank).

         http://www.example.com